The Ultimate Guide to IHG One Rewards Status

 Intercontinental Ambassador

 IHG also offers a paid membership called Intercontinental Ambassador.
-This currently costs USD200 or 40,000 IHG One Rewards points, but will increase to USD225 or 45,000 points from 2 October 2024.
+This costs USD225 or 45,000 IHG One Rewards points per year.

 One of the main benefits of Ambassador membership is instant IHG Platinum Elite status, which is recognised at all IHG affiliated hotels.

-You also get various extra perks when staying at Intercontinental hotels, including:
+You also get various extra perks specifically when staying at Intercontinental hotels, including:

 • Guaranteed one-category room upgrade